Skip to main content

 Understanding & Managing Unit Inventory

-The Trail's End system offers the capability to monitor your inventory from the moment it arrives at your unit to when it is distributed to a Scout or Storefront.
+The Trail's End® system offers the capability to monitor your in-person inventory from the moment it arrives at your unit to when it is distributed to a Scout or Storefront.
 Precise tracking enables you to identify and rectify any discrepancies during your sale.

 This article covers: